ryan258/ai-agriculture-advisors/happy-path.md

 **Expected output:**
 ```
 Server running on port 3000
-MongoDB connection error (this is OK if you don't have MongoDB)
 ```

 **Important:** Make sure you see no errors about missing `OPENROUTER_API_KEY`.
 If you do, double-check your `.env` file.